jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

 }
 ```

 Note, however, that WhatClass does not have access to FriendsClass' members.
-It is not reciporacal.
+It is not reciprocal.

 Furthermore, only FriendsClass has access to WhatClass' members.
 Derived classes of FriendsClass would not have access
 to WhatClass' members.
-Thus the scope of inheritence of `friend` classes is very limited, compared to traditional derived classes.
+Thus the scope of inheritance of `friend` classes is very limited, compared to traditional derived classes.

 ## Early and Late Binding